barsoom/traco/README.markdown

 # Running the tests

-Use need Ruby 1.9.2 or better.
+Use Ruby 1.9.
 Do this once:

     gem install bundler
     bundle